 What is VAWA?

-A VAWA (Violence Against Women Act) Petition is available for a person (man or woman) who has been a victim of domestic violence committed in the United States by a US citizen or US legal resident who is their spouse, child or parent.
+A VAWA (Violence Against Women Act) Petition is available for a person (regardless of gender identity) who has been a victim of domestic violence committed in the United States by a US citizen or permanent resident who is their spouse, child or parent.

 For more information about VAWA please see the United States Citizenship and Immigration Services website.

 VAWA allows the recipient to:

 - Apply for an Employment Authorization Card and a Social Security Number